 Dominant pedal

 You hold the fifth scale degree (G in C major), the dominant.
 Because the dominant naturally wants to resolve to the tonic, a dominant pedal builds anticipation.
-Hold a G in the bass while chords shift above it, and the ear is desperate to land on C. This is a powerful way to set up a chorus or a drop.
+Hold a G in the bass while chords shift above it, and the ear is desperate to land on C. This is a powerful way to set up a chorus or a drop, much like a well-built pre-chorus that builds tension.

 Why songwriters and producers use pedal points